humrochagf/humberto.io/content/blog/awesome-libs-pipx/index.en.md

 One of the perks of a good Developer is having a proper tool-set available on your belt, and nothing more appropriate to start this series than a library that installs other libraries!

 How many times did you install some Python CLI tool inside of a Python virtualenv?
-Have you ever updated some tool dependency and if make another library stop working because it relied on a common dependency?
+Have you ever updated some tool and broke another library because it relied on a common dependency?

 If you like organization, stability and to not repeat yourself [pipx](https://pipxproject.github.io/pipx/) is an **awesome lib** for you.